GeekyUV/MenuBookUploader/README.md

 # Menu Book Uploader
- project in rails where user can upload excel or csv of menu file and can view the uploaded menu on a new page
+ project in rails where user can upload csv of menu file and can view the uploaded menu on a new page

 #### project uses Ruby version 3.2.2 and Rails version 7.0.7